Ihor Tenyukh: Euromaidan and annexation of Crimea

-During the Euromaidan rally in Kyiv on January 19, 2014 Tenyukh warned of the dangers posed by the "coup d'etat planned by the current authorities" and called for members of the Armed Forces to defy "illegal" orders from those in power.
+During the Euromaidan rally in Kyiv on 19 January 2014 Tenyukh warned of the dangers posed by the "coup d'etat planned by the current authorities" and called for members of the Armed Forces to defy "illegal" orders from those in power.
 He was quoted as saying "Tomorrow the regime will enslave you too.
 Therefore we are calling on you to fulfill your military oath of loyalty to the Ukrainian people, and not to the authorities who have gone off the rails".
 Tenyukh was appointed on 27 February 2014 by the Verkhovna Rada of Ukraine Minister of Defense.
-Due to his indecisiveness during the annexation of Crimea, he submitted his resignation to the Ukrainian parliament on 25 of March which accepted it with 228 votes.
+Due to his indecisiveness during the annexation of Crimea, he submitted his resignation to the Ukrainian parliament on 25 March which accepted it with 228 votes.

 Awards

 Tenyukh has been awarded with orders, medals and departmental rewards.